bydefaultstudio/website/docs/code-structure.md

 ## Console Logging

-Each script should include one `console.log()` at the top to confirm the script has loaded:
+**Each script should include ONE `console.log()` at the top** to confirm the script has loaded:

 ```js
 console.log("Script v1.0 — [ModuleName] Loaded");
 ```

-Use console logging as needed throughout the rest of the code.
+**That's it.** Don't add excessive console logs throughout your code.

+Only add additional console logs when:
+- Debugging a specific issue
+- Monitoring critical functionality
+- Required for custom functionality (e.g., error tracking)

+Keep your console clean and purposeful.